 Cathie Brayley (LL.B.
 (Windsor 1983)) is a partner with Miller Thomson LLP and provides advice on taxation issues related to mergers, acquisitions, corporate reorganizations, corporate domestic tax planning, succession planning, trusts, personal tax and estate planning and compliance issues.
 She also resolves disputes at the audit and appeal levels within the Canada Revenue Agency and provides advice on the Canada Revenue Agency's Voluntary Disclosures Program.
 Cathie is a frequent speaker on taxation issues at conferences for diverse audiences.
 She was involved in the design of the Canadian Bar Association's Tax Law for Lawyers program, and was a faculty member in this program from 1995 to 2019.
-She is a member of the Joint Committee of the Canadian Bar Association and CPA Canada (2017 to present), a member of the Income Tax Education Committee of CPA Canada (2015 to present), a former member of the Board of Governors of the Canadian Tax Foundation (2012-2015), and chair of the Canadian Tax Foundation Conferences Committee (2013-2016) and a member of the planning committee for the Canadian Tax Review as a Women in Tax Leader (2016-2019).
+She is a member of the Joint Committee of the Canadian Bar Association and CPA Canada (2017 to present), a member of the Income Tax Education Committee of CPA Canada (2015 to present), a former member of the Board of Governors of the Canadian Tax Foundation (2012-2015), and chair of the Canadian Tax Foundation Conferences Committee (2013-2016) and a member of the planning committee for the Canadian Tax Foundation's Annual Conference Committee (2019 to present).
+She was recognized by the International Tax Review as a Women in Tax Leader (2016-2019).

-LAW 568C.002 Topics in Taxatio n Topics in Canadian Sales Tax ✓ Term 1 🗌 Term 2 Proulx Xilinas Course 3 CREDITS
+LAW 568C.002 Topics in Taxatio n Topics in Canadian Sales Tax ✓ Term 1 ☐ Term 2 Proulx Xilinas Course 3 CREDITS

 JD students ARE allowed to register for this course.
+CHANGE June 24: Evaluation method.